• Articles

 F. Run anti-virus

-G. Select all the options that apply?
+G. Select all the options that apply.

 Which options would you choose?

 The answer is (D) and (E).
-This kind of activity is surely suspicious as an unknown authority seems to have the access to control the computer remotely.
+This kind of activity is surely suspicious as an unknown authority seems to have access to control the computer remotely.
 In such cases, you should immediately report it to the respective supervisor.
 You can keep the computer disconnected from the network till help arrives.

 A. Password1